SteveSandersonMS/dotnet-ai-workshop/instructions/10_AgenticCorrectiveRag.md

 Now if the content our rag found is not enough to support the user question web searches will be used to supplement the set.

 We don't need to use bing search, we can use this loop to probe better our rag.
-This is a combinantion of **reasoning** and **query rewriting**
+This is a combinantion of **reasoning** and **query rewriting**.

+Be careful that we still need to ensure we do not perrfom infinite loops.